Hangzhou City-Bus and Taxi

 Hangzhou is a world famous tourist city, with many scenic spots scattered throughout the city.
-The tourist and sightseeing lines will take you to most of the scenic spots.
+The sightseeing lines will take you to most of the scenic spots.
 Passengers can also take the convenient city bus to tour around the city.
-At present, there are 10 tourist lines, 2 holiday lines and 3 sightseeing lines.
+At present, there are 5 tourist lines and 3 sightseeing lines.

 |Hangzhou Bus Stop Sign|